MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/inventory-how-count-adjust-reclassify.md

 Employees can now proceed to count inventory and record any discrepancies on the printed report.

 ### <a name="to-enter-and-post-the-actual-counted-inventory-in-advanced-warehouse-configurations"></a>To enter and post the actual counted inventory in advanced warehouse configurations
 1. When the counting is done, enter the counted quantities in the **Qty.
 (Phys.
-Stock)** field in the warehouse physical Stock journal.
+Stock)** field in the warehouse physical inventory journal.

     > [!NOTE]
-    >  In the warehouse physical stock journal, **Qty.
+    >  In the warehouse physical inventory journal, **Qty.
 (Calculated)** field is filled in automatically on the basis of warehouse bin records and copies these quantities are copied to the **Qty.
 (Physical)** field on each line.
 If the quantity counted by the warehouse employee differs from what application has entered in the Qty.
 (Physical) field, you must enter the quantity actually counted.

 2. When you have entered all the counted quantities, choose the **Register** action.